FWM#: 325 (new)

 O. Museum Records are "official records" that are created to manage museum property (e.g., accession, catalog, loan, and inventory records).
 As agency records, these records must be appraised through agency records schedule procedures, and, as necessary, certified to the Archivist of the United States that they are needed for current business.

 P. Preventive Conservation employs non-interventive actions(s) to prevent damage to and minimize deterioration of objects and associated data.
 Such actions include monitoring and controlling environmental agents; practicing proper handling, storage, exhibit, and packing and shipping techniques; implementing a housekeeping program; and addressing the care of museum property in the unit's emergency management plan.

 Q. Scope of Collection Statement is the basic museum property planning document that is required for all Service units possessing or expecting to acquire museum property.
 The document guides a unit in acquiring museum objects that contribute to the unit's purposes and objectives, as well as objects that the Service is legally mandated to preserve.

 R. Unit is a Service organizational entity, such as a refuge, fish hatchery, ecological services field station, a Headquarters or Regional Office division, repository, or other administrative facility.

 S. Working and reference collections are organic and inorganic materials maintained for ongoing research, identification and educational activities.
 They are not intended for long-term preservation, although some objects may subsequently be preserved as museum property.
 Working and reference collections may or may not be maintained according to Departmental and disciplinary museum property standards.
 They facilitate the work of researchers who collect and process large quantities of materials for scientific analysis.

 For additional information regarding this policy, contact the Division of Refuges.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.